gfcarvalhos/gfcarvalhos/README.md

 <h1 align="left">About me</h1>

-<h4 align="justify" style="font-family: times new roman" align="left">I am a software engineering student at Federal University of Maranhão (UFMA), under the Computer Enginering department.
-I am passionate about web development and data engineering, with a current focus on developing business process automation (RPA) solutions.
-Learning new things always excites me, and I am constantly seeking new challenges to expand my knowledge and skills.</h4>
+<h4 align="justify" style="font-family: times new roman" align="left">Software Engineer specialized in backend development with Node.js, Python, and Java.
+Passionate about web development, data engineering, and building scalable, impactful systems.
+Always eager to learn and take on new challenges..</h4>

 ###
 <h1 align="left">Connect with me</h1>